vjbollavarapu/modulyn-community/WEB3_FEATURES_DOCUMENTATION.md

-# TidyGen Community Edition - Complete Web3 & Blockchain Features Documentation
+# Modulyn Community Edition - Complete Web3 & Blockchain Features Documentation

 ## 🌐 **OVERVIEW**

-TidyGen Community Edition is a **Web3-first ERP system** that integrates decentralized technologies to provide transparency, immutability, and community governance.
+Modulyn Community Edition is a **Web3-first ERP system** that integrates decentralized technologies to provide transparency, immutability, and community governance.
 This document provides a comprehensive overview of all Web3 and blockchain features available across all modules.

 ---